Sylvia Braaten: Rugby career

-In 2016 she was part of The Serevi Selects team that played at the Bayleys Coral Coast 7s tournament in Fiji.
+In 2016, She was part of The Serevi Selects team that played at the Bayleys Coral Coast 7s tournament in Fiji.
+Later that year she was signed by BiPro as the brand's fifth professional rugby player.
 She is a Certified Strength and Conditioning Specialist.

-Braaten was cited for contact with the eye area in the Eagles pool match against England at the 2017 World Cup.
+Braaten was named in the Eagles squad for the 2017 Rugby World Cup in Ireland.
+She was cited for contact with the eye area in the Eagles pool match against England at the World Cup.

+Coaching

+She was appointed as the Assistant Coach, and the Strength and Conditioning Coach for the U.S. Women's Under-20s side in 2019.
+In 2025, she was announced as the Head Coach for the Twin Cities Gemini for the inaugural season of the Women's Elite Rugby competition.